eons-dev/eons.lib/README.md

 When extending a program that derives from eons, defer to that program's means of extension.
 However, the following utilities may greatly aid in standardizing downstream code.

-### User Functor

-Functors store all args passed to them in the `kgwargs` member.
-While you can check this member directly for arguments, `Fetch(...)` is preferred.
+### Your Very Own Functors

-When extending `Functor`, please be aware that the following utilities are available to you:
+When creating your own Functors, derive from `eons.StandardFunctor` (unless you know what you're doing).
+The StandardFunctor just makes your life easier.
+For example, when extending `StandardFunctor`, the following utilities become available to you:
 ```python
 #RETURNS: an opened file object for writing.
 #Creates the path if it does not exist.